 John’s wife, Penny, is responsible for the warm decoration and the elegance of the meals.
 Trained as a chef, she cooked for schoolmasters at the renowned British school Eton College, as well as for Formula 1 drivers, before joining the business with her husband.
 Among the guests on my trip were her mother Jane and stepfather Allistair, a couple I enjoyed talking with during our cocktails.
 Allistar was a British World War II veteran who became my partner on bicycle rides alongside the canal (the barge provides bicycles).

 It was sad to say goodbye to such a nice group of people, but my memories of those days will live forever.
 Jane and I wrote to each other for some time, then I lost track of her.
-The barge trip remains to this day one of the best of many adventures.
+But that barge trip remains to this day one of my best adventures.
 Fortunately, the Luciole is still there.